 What’s the future of plasticisers?

-The EU demand for plasticisers has been steadily shifting away from CMR (carcinogenic, mutagenic or toxic to reproduction) classified phthalates towards the many non-CMR plasticisers which today represent around 90% of all plasticisers being produced in Europe.
+The EU demand for plasticisers (US: plasticizers) has been steadily shifting away from CMR (carcinogenic, mutagenic or toxic to reproduction) classified phthalates towards the many non-CMR plasticisers which today represent around 90% of all plasticisers being produced in Europe.
 A similar move away from CMR classified phthalates has occurred in North America, but in the rest of the world (China, India, Latin America) CMR classified phthalates including DEHP and DBP continue to be produced and used to a high degree.

-The European plasticisers industry is strongly committed to the safety and sustainability of its products and their full compliance with REACH and other EU regulations.
+The European plasticisers (US: plasticizers) industry is strongly committed to the safety and sustainability of its products and their full compliance with REACH and other EU regulations.
 Do not hesitate to contact European Plasticisers if you need further information.